Iron-rich Indian foods for women: the complete anaemia-management guide

 If you take away one thing from this guide, take this: vitamin C eaten in the same meal as non-heme iron can multiply absorption by two to four times.

 This is one of the most consistently replicated findings in nutrition science.
-Vitamin C reduces dietary iron from the ferric to the ferrous form your gut can transport, and shields iron from the binding effect of phytates.
+In controlled feeding studies, adding ascorbic acid to a meal sharply raised non-heme iron absorption (Cook & Reddy, Am J Clin Nutr, 2001).
+Vitamin C reduces dietary iron from the ferric to the ferrous form your gut can transport, and shields it from the binding effect of phytates.

 In practice: